 Starry skies are also used to represent the concept of space exploration, and are therefore lent to adventure, courage, and facing the unknown.

-Would you like to draw a nighttime sky?
-Doing so is as easy as a gentle night time breeze with the help of this simple, step-by-step drawing tutorial.
 You will need only a sheet of paper, a pencil, and a good eraser.
 You may wish to use crayons, colored pencils, markers, or paints to bring your finished drawing to life.

-Night Sky Drawing - Step 1
+Night Sky Drawing Tutorial - Easy & Fun Printable Pages

 Learn how to get access to thousands of printable pages!